argoproj/argo-conformance-program/README.md

 # Benefits to Community
 * Promote interoperability and compatibility between Argo products
 * Discourage forking of the Argo code base
-* Encourage commercial interests to work together to grow the Argo ecosystem rather than purely on competition with each other
+* Encourage commercial interests to work together to grow the Argo ecosystem